 - A full description of the efforts that have been made to resolve the issue informally

 - A statement of the remedy requested.

-The President of MIAT College of Technology will review all pertinent information and may meet with the parties involved.
+The School Review Board of MIAT College of Technology will review all pertinent information and may meet with the parties involved.
 A decision will be made within fourteen (14) days of receipt of the appeal.
-The President’s decision is final.
+The Review Board’s decision is final.